-CAKE DECORATING-UNIT 3 TWO-LAYERED CAKE
+TWO LAYERED CAKE-UNIT 3

-Class 2607 Cake Decorating Unit 3 Jr.
+Class 2607 Two Layered Cake Unit 3 Jr.

-Class 2608 Cake Decorating Unit 3 Int
+Class 2608 Two Layered Cake Unit 3 Int.

-Class 2609 Cake Decorating Unit 3 Sr.
+Class 2609 Two Layered Cake Unit 3 Sr.

-- A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.
+A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.

-- B. Include the following information in the Cake Decorating e-Record on the four required cakes plus the exhibit (TOTAL OF 5) (All 5 cakes must be real cakes):

-- 1. occasion for use

-- 2. size or shape
+B. Include the following information in the Cake Decorating e-Record on the four required cakes plus the exhibit (TOTAL OF 5) (All 5 cakes must be real cakes): occasion for use size or shape real cakes techniques used tips used and where cost to buy similar cake any problems you had Be sure to put the cost of your four cakes and exhibit cake in the expense page in the e-Record.

-- 3. real cakes

-- 4. techniques used

-- 5. tips used and where

-- cost to buy similar cake

-- 7. any problems you had

-Be sure to put the cost of your four cakes and exhibit cake in the expense page in the e-Record.

-- C. Include photos or drawings of the four required cakes in addition to photos of you working on your project in the record photo page. - D. One decorated two-layered real cake (8", 9" or 10" round or square) using three to five different types of tips in decorating.
+C. Include photos or drawings of the four required cakes in addition to photos of you working on your project in the record photo page.

+D. One decorated two-layered real cake (8", 9" or 10" round or square) using three to five different types of tips in decorating.
 You must use the round, star, and leaf tips, but may also use other tips, if you choose.
 Spatula and brush striping and figure piping are optional.
 One fourth of the top of cake should be visible to show smooth base.
 Do not use flowers made on a flower nail or materials other than frosting.
 No fondant or royal icing may be used as icing or decorations on the cake.
 Only required tip work can be used in Unit 3.
-No non-edible decorations can be used in units 1-6.
+No nonedible decorations can be used in units 1-6.

-- F. Side trim required on Exhibit Cake and on at least two practice cakes. - G. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+F. Side trim required on Exhibit Cake and on at least two practice cakes.

+G. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-CAKE DECORATING-UNIT 4 CHARACTER CAKES
+CHARACTER CAKES-UNIT 4

-Class 2610 Cake Decorating Unit 4 Jr.
+Class 2610 Character Cakes Unit 4 Jr.

-Class 2611 Cake Decorating Unit 4 Int.
+Class 2611 Character Cakes Unit 4 Int.

-Class 2612 Cake Decorating Unit 4 Sr.
+Class 2612 Character Cakes Unit 4 Sr.

-- A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.
+A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.

-- B. Include the following information in the Cake Decorating e-Record on the three required character cakes plus the exhibit (TOTAL of 4) (All four of the character cakes must be real cakes):
+B. Include the following information in the Cake Decorating e-Record on the three required character cakes plus the exhibit (Total of 4) (All four character cakes must be real cakes):

 - 1. occasion for use

 - 2. shape

 - 3. real character cakes

 - 4. techniques used

 - 5. tips used and where

 - 6. cost to buy similar cake

 - 7. any problems you had